jpgoncalves13/jpgoncalves13/README.md

 ## Hi there 👋

 ## About me
-- I'm currently studying Software Engineering at University of Minho
+- I'm currently studying Software Engineering @ Universidade do Minho
 - I'm from the beautiful town of Ponte de Lima, Portugal

 <div id="badges">